mahajpuneet/redrust/README.md

 $ cargo build --release
 ```

-This will build the Redis in Rust library in release mode.
+This will build the redrust library in release mode.
 You can then link against the library in your own Rust project.

 Contributing
 ------------

-Redis in Rust is an open-source project, and we welcome contributions from anyone who is interested in helping to improve the project.
+RedRust is an open-source project, and we welcome contributions from anyone who is interested in helping to improve the project.

 License
 -------

-Redis in Rust is licensed under the Apache 2.0 license.
+RedRust is licensed under the Apache 2.0 license.

 Conclusion
 ----------

-Redis in Rust is a high-performance, safe, and modern port of Redis to the Rust programming language.
+RedRust is a high-performance, safe, and modern port of Redis to the Rust programming language.
 We believe that this project has the potential to become a popular alternative to the C-based Redis implementation, and we invite you to contribute and help us make it even better.